Hone logo

 • Unbalanced parentheses.

-• Invalid characters in the expression.
+• Invalid characters in the expression (anything other than digits, operators, and parentheses).

 Examples